BranoSundancer/AdiFix/README.md

 ## Prerequisites

-Linux with:
+* Linux with:
   * wget
   * socat
   * bash

-QRZ.com registration is required.
+* dxcc perl script + recent cty.dat.
+Useful for real country especially for special callsigns.

+* QRZ.com registration.
 Paid subcription is not needed, however number of queries is limited per day.
 One QSO takes 1-3 QRZ queries.
+Useful for callsign name.

+* Official AARL DXCC list in JSON format.
+Usefull for DXCC to country translation (CTY.dat and QRZ.com **do not** report proper AARL country names for DXCC 291 or 54).

 ## Install